 Promoting diversity and inclusion at all levels of the Firm is part of our daily life.
-We are guided by a Diversity Action Plan that outlines concrete steps to enhance our diversity awareness, recruiting, associate development and advancement.
+We are guided by a Diversity Action Plan that outlines concrete steps to achieve our inclusion objectives.

-The Diversity Committee—whose 30 members include African-American, Asian, Latino, and openly gay and lesbian partners—manages the Firm’s overall diversity efforts.
+The Diversity Committee—whose 34 members include members of our Executive Committee—manages the Firm’s overall diversity efforts.
 Three partners co-chair our Diversity Committee and work closely with the firm’s Director of Diversity to implement the Diversity Action Plan.
 Our Diversity Advisory Council, comprised of associates and counsel, provides essential input to the Diversity Committee and plays an important role in recruiting.

 - Mentoring: Simpson Thacher partners serve as mentors to associates of color and who identify as LGBTQ, focusing on retention and career development.
 More than 200 associates have participated in the Diversity Mentoring Program.

 - A conversation with Venture for America founder Andrew Yang

-- Community Outreach: The Firm's Urban Education Initiative partners with public schools in New York and Los Angeles.
+- Community Outreach: Established in 2009, the Firm's Urban Education Initiative (UEI) partners with public schools in New York and Los Angeles.
 UEI aims to enhance the pipeline of students of color who enter college and to expose them to the legal profession.
-Since its launch, over 500 Simpson Thacher employees—from junior staff to senior partners—have hosted visits by more than 800 public high school and middle school students where they participate in resume writing workshops, panel discussions on college readiness, career development, and mentorship.
+Since its launch, over 500 Simpson Thacher employees—from junior staff to senior partners—have hosted visits by more than 1,800 public high school and middle school students where they participate in resume writing workshops, panel discussions on college readiness, career development, and mentorship.

-Simpson Thacher also participates in the Sponsors for Educational Opportunity and Legal Outreach programs, and sponsors events of several organizations focused on promoting diversity in the legal profession.
-To name a few:
+Simpson Thacher also participates in the Sponsors for Educational Opportunity (SEO) and Legal Outreach programs, and consistently sponsors events of several affinity organizations focused on promoting diversity and inclusion in the legal profession.
+Past collaborations include: